threeport/threeport/docs/docs/sdk/tutorial.md

 ## Create SDK Config

 Create a new file at the root of the repo called `sdk-config.yaml` with the following contents.
-Replace the `ImageRepo` value for one that you have access to.
+Replace the `ImageNamespace` value for one that you have access to.
+The image namespace consists of the image registry and the namespace - which is usually a username or organization name, e.g. `docker.io/myuser`.
+Multiple image repos will be created in this namespace; one for each module component.

 ```yaml
 ModuleName: Wordpress